nolanbconaway/shabadoo/readme.md

 """
 ```

+Use `model.predict(df, ci=True)` to obtain a confidence interval around the model's prediction.

 ### Inspecting the model

 Shabadoo's model classes come with a number of model inspection methods.
 It should be easy to understand your model's composition and with Shabadoo it is!